seanreed1111/sql-recipes/recipes.md

 |   4 |
 +--------------------------+
-Conversely, to find sales volume rows that are not associated with any known region, reverse the roles of the two tables: mysql> SELECT sales_volume.region_id AS 'unmatched volume row IDs' FROM sales_volume LEFT JOIN sales_region
+Conversely, to find sales volume rows that are not associated with any known region, reverse the roles of the two tables:
+SELECT sales_volume.region_id AS 'unmatched volume row IDs' FROM sales_volume LEFT JOIN sales_region
  ON sales_volume.region_id = sales_region.region_id
 WHERE sales_region.region_id IS NULL;